+Reflection models

-Readout/reset smear in a PANGU image of the Earth Reflection models Lighting and shadowing are vital components of any system that generates realistic images of planetary surfaces.
-PANGU allows surfaces and boulders to be rendered with different reflection models to simulate different material properties.
-The standard Lambertian diffuse reflection model is included as well as Hapke, Oren-Nayar, Blinn-Phong and Cook-Torrance BRDFs.
+PANGU allows surfaces and boulders to be rendered with reflection models to simulate different material properties.
+They include the

+Lambertian diffuse BRDF as well as Hapke, Oren-Nayar, Blinn-Phong and Cook-Torrance.
+Separate VIS and TIR properties can be set.

+Readout and reset smear in a PANGU image of the Earth

+Communications errors: PIA23248 (left), PANGU representative (right)

+Shadow casting

-Communications errors: PIA23248 (left), PANGU representative (right) Shadow casting Off-line shadow maps can be used for simulations where the Sun and other objects are static and where penumbra is an important consideration; dynamic shadow maps can be used in other situations where the Sun and/or other objects move more rapidly.
-The GPU-based single-scattering atmosphere model implements both Rayleigh (gas) and Mie (aerosol/dust) scattering.
+Off-line shadow maps can be used for simulations where the Sun and other objects are static and where penumbra is an important consideration; dynamic shadow maps can be used in situations where the Sun or other objects move more rapidly.